aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 ### Troubleshooting
-1. When attempting to perform ParallelCluster CLI commands, you get an error message stating: "Command not found"
+1. When creating the CloudFormation template, it fails at "DomainCertificateSetup"

     a.
+Select 'Retry' in CloudFormation

+2. When attempting to perform ParallelCluster CLI commands, you get an error message stating: "Command not found"

+    a.
 Run the following command: source /etc/profile

-2. When attempting to perform ParallelCluster CLI commands, you get an error message stating: "Bad Request: region needs to be set"
+3. When attempting to perform ParallelCluster CLI commands, you get an error message stating: "Bad Request: region needs to be set"

     a.
 Run the following command: source /etc/profile

-3. When attempting to launch a cluster, you get an error message stating: "Unable to find node executable"
+4. When attempting to launch a cluster, you get an error message stating: "Unable to find node executable"

     a.
-Run the following command: source /home/ssm-user/.bash_profile
+Run the following command: source /root/.bash_profile